 |Financial Information- billing statements and current account balances||No||Students can grant permission for one academic year with the Permission to Release Educational Record Information form available in the Business Office.Austin College will share financial information with parents if at least one parent claims the student as a dependent on his/her tax return.
 (34 CFR §99.31(a)(8)) Documentation may be requested for verification.|

 |Educational Information– grades, academic standing, majors/minors progress and enrollment information||No||Austin College does not release educational information without permission from the student.
 Students can grant permission for a specific instance with the Permission to Release Educational Record Information form available at the Registrar’s Office.
 However, even with a release, campus officials involved may still require the student to be present in discussions related to educational information.|

-Parents interested in finding out more information about Austin College policies or procedures are welcome to contact the vice president for Student Affairs and Athletics for more information or referral.
+Parents interested in finding out more information about Austin College policies or procedures are welcome to contact the vice president for Student Affairs for more information or referral.